The Day the Door Blew Open — Modern Paraphrase | fresh.bible

 While he was still mid-sentence, the fell on every single person in the room who was listening.
 All of them.
 Every in that house.

-looked around the room and said it plainly:
+Peter looked around the room and said it plainly:

 Here's what just happened.
 The early had been operating with an invisible velvet rope.
 You had to be part of the right group to get in.
 Not because they were being malicious — they were following centuries of tradition.
 But God looked at a Roman military officer praying in his living room and said, "That's my kid too."
-He looked at a roomful of and poured out the same Spirit, with the same power, with the same evidence.
+He looked at a roomful of Gentiles and poured out the same Spirit, with the same power, with the same evidence.
 No prerequisites.
 No waiting period.
-God didn't ask for the approval before welcoming people the would have excluded.
+God didn't ask for the church's approval before welcoming people the church would have excluded.
 He just did it — and then dared anyone to object.